bbc/audiowaveform/README.md

 input channels to produce a mono signal.
-The next stage is to compute the minimum and maximum sample values over groups of *N* input samples (where *N* is controlled by the `--zoom` command-line option), such that each *N* input samples produces one pair of minimum and maxmimum points in the output.
+The next stage is to compute the minimum and maximum sample values over groups of *N* input samples (where *N* is controlled by the `--zoom` command-line option), such that each *N* input samples produces one pair of minimum and maximum points in the output.

 # Contents